You can listen to the article.

 Prepare ahead of time

-Whether it is an online or an offline session, it is always advisable to prepare ahead of time.
+Whether it’s an online or an offline session, it’s always advisable to prepare ahead of time.
 This helps ensure that you have an effective meeting with your therapist.
 You can do this by preparing your questions or concerns that you would like to discuss.
 You can also reduce your level of stress and relax a bit before it’s time; eat if you have to or take a walk to clear your head a bit.
 If your therapist provides you with ‘homework’ during your last session, make sure you’ve done it.

 Embrace the unique aspects

 Online therapy allows some form of flexibility that you can use to your advantage.
 For example, you could have your pet with you if it eases the tension and makes you feel better.
 You could also share articles that resonate well with you with your therapist so that you can discuss them some other time.
 Many platforms also allow you to engage in ongoing chats throughout the week.
 This feature is a valuable one that can help you communicate your feeling and issues in real-time, even if the therapist only responds a few hours later.